The Swiss Institute of International Studies (SIAF) is organizing an academic prize of the title “SIAF Award” in partnership with Ernst & Young.

 Work completed no more than three years ago may be submitted.

 A copy of the doctoral certificate and a short CV must also be submitted.
-The submitted documents cannot be returned.

 The scientific jury is appointed by the SIAF Board of Directors.
 At present, the following are its members: Prof. Dr. Francis Cheneval (Chairman), Prof. Dr. Bernd Roeck, Prof. Dr. Georg Kohler, Prof. Dr. Georg von Krogh, Prof. Dr. Regina Kiener.